Godot-Dojo/Godot-XR-AH/README.md

 creating a new `XRPositionalTracker` object and temporarily swapping it in on the XRController3D node when hand tracking is active.

-These gestures simulate the full button experience, including the touch, squeeze value and click.
+These gestures simulate the full controller-button experience, including the touch, squeeze value and click.
 This was necessary because the godot-xr-tools pickup feature ignores the `grip_click` signal and just relies on floating point `grip` value to determin if the player is squeezing the grip button.